 - Why bother – every year we make & then break them

-While we ponder the above opinions, resolutions still subtly find their way into new years’ eve reinforcing my personal belief that it is an innate human need to transform & welcome new beginnings with freshness!
+While we ponder the above opinions, New Year resolutions still subtly find their way into our lives, reinforcing my personal belief that it is an innate human need to transform & welcome new beginnings with freshness!

 Yet with the best of intent….most of us seem to fail in keeping up the resolve.
 Some research into the lives of successful people have led me to believe that the below three things will help us in gaining that elusive self-discipline.